-The purpose of this paper is to review the RIC's approach utilized for the first price control period to assess financeability and to determine whether it remains valid and how the RIC will respond to potential financeability issues in the future.
+The purpose of this paper is to review the RIC's approach to determining financeability in the first regulatory control period and to determine whether it remains fit for purpose for the second control period.
+A discussion on the challenges to facilitate financeability for T&TEC will also be presented.